 Also, kids may be especially vulnerable after a tantrum when they know they've been less than adorable.
 Now (when your child is calm) is the time for a hug and reassurance that your child is loved, no matter what.

-Your doctor also can check for any physical problems that may be contributing to the tantrums, although this is not common.
-These include hearing or vision problems, a chronic illness, language delays, or a learning disability.
+Your doctor also can check for any health problems that may add to the tantrums, although this is not common.
+Sometimes, hearing or vision problems, a chronic illness, language delays, or a learning disability can make kids more likely to have tantrums.

 Remember, tantrums usually aren't cause for concern and generally stop on their own.
-As kids mature developmentally and their grasp of themselves and the world increases, their frustration levels decrease.
+As kids mature, they gain self-control.
+They learn to cooperate, communicate, and cope with frustration.
 Less frustration and more control mean fewer tantrums — and happier parents.

 |American Academy of Child & Adolescent Psychiatry (AACAP) AACAP offers up-to-date information on child and adolescent development and issues.|